roundedrectangle/SailDiscord/README.md

 ### Faster build (not to package the library, **NOT RECOMMENDED IN PRODUCTION**)

 If you didn't replace, you'll get faster build but aditional steps needed for phone.
-This is needed only once.
+This is only required once.
 Once the installation is completed, open Terminal from the developer options on your phone and type this command:

 	python3 -m pip install --user --upgrade "discord.py-self>=2.0" "requests" "Pillow"